BinaCohen/css-animals/README.md

 # css-animals
-I am curious and love art
+I am curious by nature, and love art.

-And I found a way to show my art skills in the development world
+I found a way to show my art skills in the world of software development.

-Attached is a link to view
+ Attached a link.

  Enjoy!

 https://bina-css-animals.herokuapp.com/